mora-bprs/SAM-model/readme.md

 - [ ] Implement Python scripts for implementation
 - [ ] Integration with webcam
 - [ ] Move Nix configuration to separate branch
+- [ ] Prepare the branch for merging